 The L G P S covers employees working in local government and for other organisations that have chosen to participate in it.
 To be able to join the L G P S, you need to be under age 75 and work for an employer that offers membership of the Scheme.
 If you are employed by a designating body, such as a town or parish council, or by a non-local government organisation which participates in the L G P S (an admission body), you can only join if your employer nominates you for membership of the Scheme.
 Police officers, operational firefighters and, in general, teachers and employees eligible to join another public service pension scheme, such as the NHS Pension Scheme, are not allowed to join the L G P S.

-If you start a job in which you are eligible for membership of the L G P S, You will be brought into the Scheme if your contract of employment is for three months or more.

-If your contract of employment is for less than three months and you are, or during that period you become, an Eligible Jobholder you will normally be brought into the Scheme from the automatic enrolment date.
-If your employer issues you with a postponement notice, then your entry to the Scheme could be delayed by up to three months.
+You will automatically join on the date your employment begins if you are eligible, unless your contract of employment is for less than three months.
+If your contract is for less than three months, you can elect to join by completing an opt-in form.
+If you don’t elect to join, you may still become a member automatically if your employer:

-If your contract is extended to be for three months or more, you will be brought into the Scheme from the beginning of the pay period after the one in which your contract is extended.
+extends your contract so that it is for longer than three months, you will join the Scheme from the pay period after your contract is extended

-If you opt to join by completing an application form, you will be brought into the Scheme from the beginning of the pay period after the one in which you opt to join.
+must enrol you into the Scheme under the Government automatic enrolment provisions.
+Your employer must do so if you are an eligible jobholder, unless your employer decides to postpose the dater you join.
+An eligible jobholder is a worker who is age 22 or over, under State Pension Age who earns more than £10,000 a year (2021/22 figure). you will normally be brought into the Scheme from the automatic enrolment date.

-If you are brought into the Scheme you have the right to opt out.
-You cannot complete an opt out form until you have started your employment.
+If you join the Scheme you have the right to opt out.
+You can complete an opt out form once you have started your employment.

 How will I know that I have joined the L G P S?